Logo-PTS-Color-Dark-Horizontal

 The red lines on those images represent arteries, and the blue lines represent veins.
 Arteries carry oxygenated blood from your lungs to your organs and tissues.
 Once the oxygen has been delivered, veins move the deoxygenated blood back to your heart, where it is pumped to your lungs to pick up a fresh supply.
 From there, the cycle starts all over again.

-Veins have a harder job than arteries, because they are transporting blood from the lower part of your body to the heart.
-They are working against gravity to accomplish this goal.
-Veins rely on a series of one-way valves to ensure that blood moves in the right direction.
-The valves open for blood to pass through, then they close to prevent backflow.
+Veins have a harder job than arteries because they transport blood from the lower part of the body to the heart.
+They work against gravity to accomplish this goal.
+Veins rely on one-way valves to ensure blood moves in the right direction.
+The valves open for blood to pass through and close to prevent backflow.

-Injury or disease can damage the valves in your veins, allowing blood to leak backwards.
+Injury or disease can damage the valves in your veins, allowing blood to leak backward.
 When this happens, the blood pools in the lower half of your body, creating pressure inside the veins.
 This extra pressure causes damage to vessel walls, and it can harm more valves, which makes the problem worse.
-Veins begin to swell, and if they are located close to the surface, they may protrude against your skin.
+Veins begin to swell; if they are close to the surface, they may protrude against your skin.
 These bulging veins are referred to as varicose veins.
 They look like thick, twisted ropes, which causes many patients to feel self-conscious about the appearance of their legs.

 The most common reason people develop varicose veins is a disease known as Chronic Venous Insufficiency or CVI.
 Unfortunately, CVI frequently goes undiagnosed.
-General practitioners and physicians in specialties like dermatology tend to focus on how to cure varicose veins and spider veins instead of diagnosing and treating the underlying issue.
+General practitioners and physicians in specialties like dermatology tend to focus on curing varicose and spider veins instead of diagnosing and treating the underlying issue.

-If you are experiencing varicose veins and related symptoms, it is critical to schedule a visit with an expert vein doctor in NY or vein doctor in NJ to ensure that you get the right treatment for your particular situation.
+If you are experiencing varicose veins and related symptoms, it is critical to schedule a visit with an expert vein doctor to ensure that you get the right treatment for your particular situation.

 What are the Symptoms of Vein Disease?

-Though you might be focused on how to cure varicose veins and spider veins, a skilled vein doctor will be concerned with the other symptoms you are experiencing as well.
-Some of the symptoms to be aware of include sudden, painful leg cramps, which often occur at night.
-Patients may also develop Restless Leg Syndrome, which is a compulsive need to move or stretch the legs.
+Though you might be focused on how to cure varicose and spider veins, a skilled vein doctor will also be concerned with the other symptoms you are experiencing.
+Some symptoms to be aware of include sudden, painful leg cramps, which often occur at night.
+Patients may also develop Restless Leg Syndrome, a compulsive need to move or stretch their legs.
 Both of these issues are disruptive to sleep.

 Who is at Risk for Varicose Veins?

 Varicose veins are most common in people over the age of 50, and they affect women more often than men.
-However, individuals under the age of 50 are not immune from this condition.
-Many pregnant women develop varicose veins in buttocks and legs.
-There is a strong genetic link when it comes to vein disease, so your risk is higher if you have a family history of varicose veins.
+However, individuals under 50 are not immune from this condition.
+Many pregnant women develop varicose veins in the buttocks and legs.
+There is a strong genetic link to vein disease, so your risk is higher if you have a family history of varicose veins.

 Certain lifestyle factors can heighten your risk of vein disease.
 For example, smoking and obesity are often associated with this condition.
-Spending long periods sitting or standing can increase the likelihood of varicose veins, as well.
+Spending long periods sitting or standing can also increase the likelihood of varicose veins.

 How to Cure Varicose Veins?